peterpeterparker/daviddalbusco.com/src/blog/the-unbreakable-slides-for-your-corporate-communication.md

 With this new offering, we aim to collaborate with your company to provide you with a new kind of editor for presentations and assist you the best we can to help you implement your CI/CD in your slides.
 Together with your designer and according to your guidelines, we create a set of unbreakable templates to apply your design, logo, colors, fonts, styles and any other option.
 Those will be used by all your collaborators.

-But, there is more and here are some of the main features we have in mind for companies!
+But wait, there's more!
+Below are some other features we are unveiling for enterprise customers.

 *****

 #### More Than Static Content

-Templates are made with the web and have no other limits than what it can do.
+Templates are made with the web and have no other limits than the web's own.
 It means that if your business offers web solutions, you can integrate these within your slides.

 *****

 #### Collaborate And Shared Library

 There is no team without communication.
-That’s why multiple users can edit a presentation at the same time and are able to express and exchange comments, without having to use multiple communication channels.
+That’s why multiple users can edit the same presentation in real time, and share ideas and comments.

-Likewise, with the help of a company’s media library, collaborators are able to share their assets’ resources.
+Moreover, collaborators can now upload and use a company's media resources and assets in their slide decks.

 *****

 #### Always Up-To-Date

 Over time your corporate style will evolve.
-We can make the propagation of these changes easier.
+We make the propagation of these changes easier.

 *****

 #### Custom Domain, In Housing and Share Privately

 You can publish your decks under your own domain name.
-It is also possible to create private links to prevent access to your published content.
+It is also possible to create authenticated links for private content.

-If you would rather like to integrate DeckDeckGo in your infrastructure and private network instead of using our SASS platform, we are here to help.
+FInally, if you would rather integrate DeckDeckGo in your infrastructure and private network instead of using our SASS platform, we are here to help.

 *****

 ### And So Much More

-These features listed above are the ones we think are specific to business but DeckDeckGo is so much more than that.
+Here's what's new for our enterprise customers, but we're also releasing a ton of new features for the general public!

 *****